What is a Visual Identity System?

 The expertise, intentionality, and strategic acumen you want applied to your VIS will ultimately determine the cost of your visual identity system.

-A cohesive visual identity system reinforces who is and what the company does.
+A cohesive visual identity system reinforces who your company is and what your company does.
 Your investment in a comprehensive VIS will deliver ROI every day—first in the mindshare of your target audience and then in new business as you earn trust and demonstrate your authority over time.